Alyssasorensen/flask_6_api_managemen/README.md

 "usage error: You must specify one of these parameter --plan NAME_OR_ID | --consumption-plan-location LOCATION"

-I was getting confused because in the code I included "--consumption-plan-location LOCATION."
+I was getting confused because in the code I included "--consumption-plan-location LOCATION," and I wrote that it is "eastus."

-I also included a code with both the NAME and LOCATION, as well as one with just the NAME.
+To try and solve this issues, I also included a code with both the NAME and LOCATION, as well as one with just the NAME.
 After doing these codes, I kept receiving the same error message.